hachahoud/100-days-of-code/log.md

 Day 21.
 **Today's progress**: I updated the forms' validators functions as to accept only the bookings two weeks beforehand and not more, I'll start working on the front-end tomorrow.

+Day 22.
+**Today's progress**: the server side is finished for now in my booking app,  I tried to figure out how to use bootstrap4, I'll continue tomorrow with that.
+**Link to app**: github.com/hachahoud/booking-app